tjmoses/crud-compare/README.md

 ```

 The length of a created, updated, or deleted value will be empty if they didn't exist.
 A shallow compare is performed on objects within the compareObjectVals function.

+## Contribute

+1. Fork it and create your feature branch: `git checkout -b my-new-feature`
+2. Commit your changes: `git commit -am "Add some feature"`
+3. Push to the branch: `git push origin my-new-feature`
+4. Submit a pull request

+## License

+MIT